Skip to content

 case_study_1_download_roi

-• Extracting shorelines works by finding the land water interface in the image and drawing a line along it
+• Extracting shorelines works by finding the land water interface in the image and drawing a line along this boundary.

-• A time series of shoreline position along each transect is generated as well
+• Additionally, a time series of shoreline positions along each transect is generated.

 shoreline_transect_intersection